igordot/sns/faq.md

 # FAQs

+Please post questions or feedback on [GitHub Discussions](https://github.com/igordot/sns/discussions) and report bugs or errors on [GitHub Issues](https://github.com/igordot/sns/issues).

 **Is it possible to use a custom reference genome?**

-Yes.
+Yes, custom reference genomes are supported.
-Before using a custom reference, try using a commonly used genome like hg38 or mm10 to familiarize yourself with the workflow and the expected output.
+Before using a custom reference, try using a commonly used genome such as hg38 or mm10 to familiarize yourself with the workflow and the expected output.
-Check `settings.txt` to see which reference files were actually used.
-You can run the pipeline from a new project directory with a pre-filled `settings.txt` that includes custom reference files.
+You can run the pipeline from a new project directory with a modified `settings.txt` that includes custom reference files.

 The `settings.txt` file is created by the `generate-settings` step and additional entries are automatically added as needed while the pipeline runs for the first time.
 The pipeline will look for relevant reference files in the specified genome directory.